 Disputation: Martin Tveten

-Doctoral candidate Martin Tveten at the Department of Mathematic, Faculty of Mathematics and Natural Sciences, is defending the thesis Scalable change and anomaly detection in cross-correlated data for the degree of Philosophiae Doctor.
+Doctoral candidate Martin Tveten at the Department of Mathematics, Faculty of Mathematics and Natural Sciences, is defending the thesis Scalable change and anomaly detection in cross-correlated data for the degree of Philosophiae Doctor.

 Doctoral candidate Martin Tveten

 The University of Oslo is closed.
 The PhD defence and trial lecture will therefore be digital and streamed directly using Zoom.
 The host of the session will moderate the technicalities while the chair of the defence will moderate the disputation.

 Ex auditorio questions: the chair of the defence will invite the audience to ask questions ex auditorio at the end of the defence.
 If you would like to ask a question, click 'Raise hand' and wait to be unmuted.